Vintage Japanese Traditional Zao Kokeshi by Ishiyama, Sanshiro (1909-1993)

 Origin:

-Zao was a prosperous resort at the end of the 19th century, with four souvenir shops.
-But no one was producing kokeshi for the shops so craftsmen were hired for the four shops who began competing with each other, and thus helped to develop a distinctive Zao strain developed by the Atsumi Onsen, at the foot of Mt.
+Zao (Zao-Takayu) was a prosperous resort at the end of the 19th century, with four souvenir shops.
+However, no one was producing kokeshi for the shops, so craftsmen were hired who began competing with each other.
+They thus helped develop a distinctive Zao strain at the Atsumi Onsen, at the foot of Mt.
 Zao, on the Miyagi-Yamagata border.
-This onsen became the home to this family of traditional Kokeshi.
+Eijiro Okazaki was the leader of this group, and the Onsen became the home of this traditional Kokeshi family.

 Collector's note – characteristics/painting style:

-These dolls, originating from, and having characteristics of, the Yamagata strain, is not always easy to identify.
-With oversized heads, large, expressive eyes, and thick-waists, they are brightly painted in a variety of colorful motifs.
-The range of floral designs on Zao bodies includes the more standard stacked, (or layered), chrysanthemum petals; bold, stylized cherry blossoms, peonies, and scattered sprays of small flowers.
+These dolls, originating from, and having characteristics of, the Yamagata strain, are not always easy to identify.
+Facial features incorporate oversized heads and large, expressive eyes, with the Atsumi version having a long nose (naga-bana), much like the Hijiori and Tsuchiyu dolls, and hairstyles that show heavy use of ribbons on top of the head, with half-moon bangs and side tufts hanging into the face.
+Their thick waists are brightly painted in a variety of colorful motifs.
+The floral designs on Zao bodies include the more standard stacked, (or layered), chrysanthemum petals; bold, stylized cherry blossoms, peonies, and scattered sprays of small flowers.
 Most will also have colored banding at the neck and around the bases of the bodies.
-Zao Kokeshi have squeeze-in heads, which do not turn and show elements of the Tougatta dolls.
-Facial features vary also, with the Atsumi version having a long nose, (naga-bana), much like the Hijiori and Tsuchiyu dolls, and hairstyles similar to the Yamagata.